 To gardeners, compost is often called, “black gold” because of the many ways it benefits the garden.
 Using compost in the garden adds nutrients and improves the soil structure helping your plants grow healthy.
 The best way to find quality compost is to make it yourself.

-When we mentioned to my parents that we wanted to start composting, they offered us two giant wooden boxes, coffins if you will, that were sitting at their cabin.
+When we mentioned to my parents that we wanted to start making compost, they offered us two giant wooden boxes, coffins if you will, that were sitting at their cabin.
 Knowing they’d be perfect compost boxes, we arranged to pick them up.

-By ‘pick them up,’ I actually mean more of a dragging/pushing/shoving/screaming at/swearing at/pulling muscles/getting slivers kind of event.
+By “pick them up,” I actually mean more of a dragging, pushing, shoving, screaming at, swearing at, pulling muscles, and getting slivers kind of event.
 In case you didn’t get the hint, these boxes were HEAVY.
 I actually thought I was dying at one point during the lift into the car.